MrCyclopede/ollama_demo/README.md

 Welcome to Coderamp!

-This interactive demo is preconfigured with Ollama.
+This environment is preconfigured with Ollama,
+Ollama lets you easily run AI models locally

-Here, you can test small models, view their responses, and experiment freely.
+Here, you can try-out small models, view their responses, and experiment freely.

-Check out the starter code in main.py to get going
+You can start from the provided code in main.py
+Run `python3 main.py`  in the terminal

-Have fun coding!
+Have fun !

 Disclaimer:
-- This environment is CPU-based and supports only small models
-- It's temporary and will automatically close one hour after opening
+This environment is CPU-based and supports only small models It's temporary and will automatically close one hour after opening

-Feedback is welcome!
-We’re improving Coderamp and would love to hear from you at: romain@coderamp.io
+Your feedback is invaluable!
+Feel free to reach out at romain@coderamp.io